moxiegirl/getstarted/content/mac/step_four.md

 ## Step 4: Run your new docker-whale

-In this step, you run the image you just build.
+In this step, you verify the new images is on your computer and then you run your new image.

 1. If it isn't already there, place your cursor at the prompt in the Boot2Docker terminal window.